escherba/dotfiles/notes/zeppelin-spark.rst

 Zeppelin on EMR
 ===============

-These instructions are after: https://mail-archives.apache.org/mod_mbox/incubator-zeppelin-users/201511.mbox/%3CCAF9mLAD1=GW_ghO==Vt1zUCYSoHRrkvaj0N-eyJzt-QEyPBb=A@mail.gmail.com%3E
+These instructions are after ones on this `mailing list page`_.

 To have default EMR instance with Zeppelin store notebooks in S3, create the following bucket: ``/<my-bucket-name>/zeppelin/notebook/``